 However, as with any plant, a monoculture of just one species is not the ideal situation.
 It leaves the lawn prone to diverse problems (insects, diseases, etc.) that come to fore when one single species is used.
 In a mixed lawn, on the other hand, if one plant has a down time, the others compensate and any irregularity won’t show.

 Micro-clover, in fact, actually seems to do best when it shares its space with grasses and other plants.
-And that shouldn’t be surprising, since, in the wild, white clover always grows in mixed company, normally as part of a meadow.
+And that shouldn’t be surprising, since, in the wild, white clover always grows in mixed company.
+They normally grow as part of a meadow.

-Another advantage of growing a mixed lawn of grasses and micro-clover: clover doesn’t produce thatch, that accumulation of dead grass roots and leaves that forms a thin protective layer on top of the soil in turf lawns.
+There’s another advantage of growing a mixed lawn of grasses and micro-clover.
+Clover doesn’t produce thatch, that accumulation of dead grass roots and leaves that forms a thin protective layer on top of the soil in turf lawns.
 That leaves clover open to winter damage, especially in the coldest part of its range.
 Of course, winter damage tends to correct itself as clover fills in over the summer thanks to its wandering runners coming from surviving plants.
 However, empty, muddy patches in spring will be quite visible in a monoculture while in a mixed lawn you won’t notice any unequal growth nearly as much.

 Installing a Micro-clover Lawn